jdc-cunningham/bl-monocle-reactjs-pwa/README.md

 <a href="https://jdc-cunningham.github.io/bl-monocle-reactjs-pwa/">View PWA</a>

-note: the source above is in the docs folder (static build)
+note: the source for the PWA live demo above is in the docs folder (static build)

 ### Note memory
 Everytime you push micropython code into the monocle it uses up ram/storage on the monocle.